NAGT/USGS Cooperative Summer Fellowship Program

 The USGS places interns wherever the project scientists need them, typically during the summer.
 Interns have been based out of Reston, VA; Menlo Park, CA; Miami, FL; St. Petersburg, FL; Denver, CO; Woods Hole, MA; Baltimore, MD; Seattle, WA; Dover, DE; Trenton, NJ; Vancouver, WA; Indianapolis, IN; Lincoln, NE; Columbia, SC; Santa Cruz, CA; and many other locations.
 A scholarship fund established in 2023 can help defray the expenses of moving to the internship location.
 Interns employed through this program are hired at a rate commensurate to their educational level and experience, typically at a GS-5 Grade, Step 1, with an adjusted locality payment.
-In addition to providing valuable, real-world science experiences for students, the internships open a doorway to potential long-term employment with the USGS.
+In addition to providing valuable, real-world science experiences for students, the fellowships open a doorway to potential long-term employment with the USGS.

 Nomination and selection process

 New nomination process starting in 2023!